7 Psychological Tricks to Quickly Get Over Infatuation

 Infatuation: A Dopamine Rollercoaster That Can Be Overcome!

+You can certainly free yourself from these feelings, but will need to be proactive in your recovery and resist the desire to constantly lament over this individual.
 The following list of steps will undoubtedly help you if you are infatuated with someone and looking to reclaim your life and happiness.

 1. Draw An Ugly Photo of Them